oracle/node-oracledb/doc/api.md

 // ... rest of code
 ```

-If you set `UV_THREADPOOL_SIZE` too late, the setting will be ignored and the
+If you set `UV_THREADPOOL_SIZE` too late in the application, or try to set it
+this way on Windows, then the setting will be ignored and the default thread
-default thread pool size of 4 will still be used.
+pool size of 4 will still be used.
 Note that
 [`pool.getStatistics()`](#poolgetstatistics) and
 [`pool.logStatistics()`](#poollogstatistics) can only give the value of the
 variable, not the actual size of the thread pool created.
 On Linux you can use
 `pstack` to see how many threads are actually running.
-Note Node.js will
+Node.js will create a
-create a small number of threads in addition to the expected number of worker
+small number of threads in addition to the expected number of worker threads.
-threads.

 The '[libuv][21]' library used by Node.js 12.5 and earlier limits the number of
 threads to 128.
 In Node.js 12.6 onward the limit is 1024.
 You should restrict